Research Rotation Program

 Discernment and Discussions

 Scholars are encouraged to meet with their rotation advisors during this time with the goal of finalizing their group selection.
 Faculty and scholars are encouraged to be candid about their goals during this period.
-However, group assignment is only finalized by the DGS in consultation with the faculty after the scholar submits their selected group.
+However, group assignment is only finalized after the DGS has reviewed all the faculty commitments after the scholar submits their selected group.

 Rotation and group selection is an opportunity to fully explore scientific opportunities at Emory and to join a group with confidence.
 However, the inherent uncertainty in this process can be stressful for scholars and faculty.
 Based on feedback from scholars, clear and consistent “rules of engagement” for both students and faculty help to ensure a positive rotation experience.